Frequently Asked Questions (FAQ)

-No. It is a private book just for you.
+No. It is a private book.
 Some people choose to donate copies to libraries.
 Your local library or historical institution is probably eager to have your history, if you choose to share it.

 Who owns the rights to the book when you are done?

 I am not ready to commit to a whole book.
 Are there other options?

 There are as many options as you can think of.
 History does not have to be contained in a traditional book.
 We can tell your story through a book of photographs with captions, a collection of correspondence, or a volume of images of your artwork, hobbies or other creations.
 How about a book of your essays?
 Thoughts on life?
 Childhood memories?
 Sometimes a book is not even a “book,” exactly.
 History can live in an interactive website we create for you, or in a video….